 - Carrot Fries Full of big flavor, sprinkled with ranch seasoning and baked until lightly crispy!

-- Perfect Sauteed Carrots The best sauteed carrots you’ll ever have!
-Just 3 ingredients and done in 10 minutes.
+- Perfect Sauteed Carrots or Honey Glazed Carrots The best sauteed carrots you’ll ever have!

 - Simple Carrot Salad Fresh and healthy, with a tangy vinaigrette dressing!
 Ideal for cookouts, potlucks, as a side dish, or for lunch.

-- Roasted Carrots This veggie tastes amazing baked until tender with lemon wedges and fresh thyme.
+- Roasted Carrots or Roasted Carrots and Onions This veggie tastes amazing baked until tender with lemon wedges and thyme.

 - Roasted Broccoli and Carrots This pair has the perfect flavor and color contrast, and they come out tender and browned.

 This carrot juice recipe is…

 Here’s how to make carrot juice in a blender: no juicer needed!
 It’s easy to whip up this delicious, nutrient filled drink at home.
 Juicer option: You can also make this recipe in a juicer: double or triple it if you’d like.